DEGIRO vs Saxo Bank

 ✅ Choose Saxo Bank if…

-• You want automated recurring investing (AutoInvest).
+• You want automated recurring investing (AutoInvest savings plans).

 • You hold cash and want it earning interest.